Akram Aylisli: Biography

 Aylisli was born in the village of Aylis in 1937 in the Ordubad region of the Nakhchivan, part of Soviet Azerbaijan, near the borders of Armenia and Iran.
-His mother, Leya Ali Kyzy, was the village storyteller, his father died at WWII when Akram was five.
+His mother, Leya Ali Kyzy, was the village storyteller, his father died in WWII when Akram was five.
 His youth in the Soviet Union coincided with one of its more liberal periods: the years of de-Stalinization and the 'Thaw' under the flamboyant leadership of Nikita Khrushchev.
 Aylisli received his graduate education at the Maxim Gorky Literature Institute in Moscow, the elite school of creative writing for Soviet writers.

 His first work, a poem entitled "Qeşem ve onun Kürekeni", was published in the journal Azerbaycan.
-During Soviet times Aylisli was a poet, translator, and playwright, and he authored a number of novels: "Trees without Shade", "Shining of the six suns", "The season of colorful dresses", "The white canyon", "The dam", "Peoples and Trees" and others.
+During Soviet times, Aylisli was a poet, translator, and playwright, and he authored a number of novels: "Trees without Shade", "Shining of the six suns", "The season of colorful dresses", "The white canyon", "The dam", "Peoples and Trees" and others.
 Most of Aylisli's works are associated with this native village.
-Aylisli's stories and novels, so subtle and full of affection for peasant life, are very popular in Azerbaijan and Soviet Union.
-His novel "Peoples and Trees" have been translated into more than thirty languages and published beyond Soviet borders in the countries of Eastern Europe. Сonceptually and personally Aylisli was close to the Russian "Village Prose" movement.
+Aylisli's stories and novels, so subtle and full of affection for peasant life, are very popular in Azerbaijan and the Soviet Union.
+His novel "Peoples and Trees" has been translated into more than thirty languages and published beyond Soviet borders in the countries of Eastern Europe. Сonceptually and personally, Aylisli was close to the Russian "Village Prose" movement.

 Aylisli was also the author of a number of dramas and plays, including "Quşu Uçan Budaqlar", "Menim Neğmekar Bibim", "Bağdada Putyovka Var", and "Vezife", which were staged and shown in theaters in Baku, Nakhchivan, Ganja, and Yerevan.
 Moreover, Aylisli worked as a translator.
-He translated into Azeri the books by Gabriel Garcia Marquez, Heinrich Böll, Ivan Turgenev, Konstantin Paustovsky, Vladimir Korolenko, Anton Chekhov, Vasily Shukshin, Chinghiz Aitmatov, Salman Rushdie.
+He translated into Azeri the books by Gabriel García Márquez, Heinrich Böll, Ivan Turgenev, Konstantin Paustovsky, Vladimir Korolenko, Anton Chekhov, Vasily Shukshin, Chinghiz Aitmatov, Salman Rushdie.

-From 1968–70, he became the editor-in-chief of "Gençlik", and later worked as a satirist for the journal Mozalan.
-From 1974–78, he served on the Azerbaijan SSR's State Committee for Cinematography.
+From 1968 to 1970, he became the editor-in-chief of "Gençlik", and later worked as a satirist for the journal Mozalan.
+From 1974 to 1978, he served on the Azerbaijan SSR's State Committee for Cinematography.

 Aylisli was awarded the title of "People's Writer" as well as the highest state awards of Azerbaijan – the medals of "Shokhrat" ("Honor") and "Istiglal" ("Independence").
 In November 2005, he was elected to the National Assembly of Azerbaijan (Milli Majlis) as a member of parliament representing his constituency in Julfa-Ordubad.
 He served for one term, which ended on November 7, 2010.

-Aylisli generally is supportive of left wing views.
-His works published in the Soviet Union did not conform to socialist realism, than some other writers of the Azerbaijan SSR at that time, and he spoke negatively about the Soviet era for a while in 1990s.
+Aylisli is generally supportive of left wing views.
+His works published in the Soviet Union did not conform to socialist realism, than some other writers of the Azerbaijan SSR at that time, and he spoke negatively about the Soviet era for a while in the 1990s.
 In one of his recent interviews broadcast on television channel ANS TV he stated that he believes that Karl Marx was a genius, and the world will come to his ideas sooner or later.